[Doom] Boom bug in Memento Mori II

 Looking at that MM2 teleporter in Map25, they basically function the same.
 They are both affected by line action 30 and they should both rise by 64 due to not having a back lower texture (and not having any lower texture smaller than 64), but only the switch in Doom II Map17 does so.

 What makes them different?
 If Doomsday is applying the correct behavior to Doom II Map17, why does it not do it in MM2 Map25?

-#7 Updated by vermil almost 8 years ago
+#7 Updated by vermil over 8 years ago

 My completely untested theory is that the Dday is possibly completely ignoring part's of a linedef that have no texture (which are internally converted to AASHITTY (Doom2 and 64 units high) or AASTINKY (Doom1 and 72 units high) by Doom) on either side, when selecting a texture to base off.